akashlevy/Yaklient/README.md

 ### More things

 View doc/index.html to see the class structure and how to use each class.
 Email me if you have any questions.
 I have provided 25 working userids in the USERIDS file.
+You need to discover the Parse APPID and CLIENTKEY to create posting users.
+Let me know if the user_ids become banned and I'll verify this and create a fresh batch!
 If you make a working app with Yaklient and need the Yik Yak Parse API key to create more users, let me know and I will give it to you (I have not included it in the library so that people do not spam Yik Yak).
 See the issues for a list of things that don't work in this library.

 ### Dependencies